munniomer/100-Days-of-ML-Code/log.md

 **Thoughts**: Learned how to Find inverses and determinants

+### Day 8: February 26, 2019

+**Today's Progress**: Continued learning Linear Algebra and watched More determinant depth videos on Khan Academy.

+**Thoughts**: Learned more about determinants.

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)

 Follow me on Medium where I post my blogs [munniomer](https://medium.com/@munniomer)